GENTILE BLESSINGS IN THE

 When Christ who is our life shall appear, then ye (we) shall also appear with Him in glory.

-And it will be made worse by the fact that their positions of power will be taken over by what to them are the lowest and most despised of creatures - redeemed men and women, saints who have been promised that if they suffer and die with Christ they will also reign with Him in the Day of Christ (2 Tim.
+This punishment of angels will be made worse for them by the fact that their positions of power will be taken over by what to them are the lowest and most despised of creatures - redeemed men and women, saints who have been promised that if they suffer and die with Christ they will also reign with Him in the Day of Christ (2 Tim.
 2:11-12).

 This, I believe, is what is meant by the Lord punishing the host of the high ones that are on high.
 Their power will be stripped from them, their place in heaven will be forfeit and they will be herded into a prison from which there is no escape.
 For such lofty spiritual beings the shame and ignominy will be unbearable.
 The sheer light of the Lord’s glory will drive them into a dark place.
 In fact so bright is the Lord’s glory that, though sinless themselves, even the moon and sun blush as they are put in the shade by His appearing (Is.
 24:23).